 The D7500 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D3300 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.

-So how do things add up?
+So what conclusions can be drawn?
 Is the Nikon D3300 better than the Nikon D7500 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.